pluscloudopen/docs/content/en/docs/working-with-pco/volumes-snap-back/_index.md

 With "**Edit Volume**" you can change the name of your volume and/or add a description for it.
 This can be helpful in making the purpose of the volume visible.
 Furthermore you can set the boot flag for a volume here.
 Using "**Manage Attachments**" you can attach a volume to an instance or detach it from it.
 Be aware, that after attaching a volume you most probably have to change some configuration bits on your instance (like put a filesystem on the new volume, edit /etc/fstab and mount it, etc.).
 Before detaching a volume from your instance, you should umount it.

 "**Create Snapshot**" allows you to snapshot the respective volume.
 You have to give it a name (and an optional description) first.
 Please be aware, that snapshotting a volume which is mounted and used can lead to data corruption.
 The safe way to take snapshots is to unmount the respective volume first.
+Snapshots are not backups.

+Using "**Create Backup**" creates a backup of your volume.
+If you choose a snapshot of your volume, only the snapshot will be backed up.
+If your volume backup fits into your object store quota, you can choose an object store bucket and write the backup there.